MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-markings.md

 ## When visual markings are applied

 For email messages, the visual markings are applied when the email message is sent from Outlook.
+If that email message is forwarded or replied to with a change of label, the original visual markings are retained.

 For documents, the visual markings are applied as follows: